There are only a finite number of excluded minors for the class of bicircular matroids: No excluded minor has rank greater than nine

-It is straightforward (if labourious) to check that each of these matroids is minor-minimally non-bicircular.
-A search by Mayhew \& Royle \cite{DandM} using a computer has shown that each is an excluded minor.
+It is straightforward (if labourious) to check that each of these matroids is minor-minimally non-bicircular. {We have verified that each is an excluded minor by computer search} {(see \hyperref[appendix]{Appendix}).} {As examples of how such verification may be done ``by hand", we provide the following simple checks that $M(2C_3)$ and $M(K_4)$ are indeed minor-minimally non-bicircular. }

+{The matroid $M(2C_3)$ is the rank-2 matroid consisting of three distinct parallel classes each consisting two elements.
+A parallel class of elements in a bicircular graph representation may only be represented as a set of loops incident to a common vertex, and elements of distinct parallel classes must be incident to distinct vertices.
+A graph representation of a rank-2 matroid has exactly two vertices.
+Since $M(2C_3)$ has three distinct parallel classes, it cannot be represented by a graph with just two vertices, so $M(2C_3)$ is not bicircular. }

+{Because $M(2C_3)$ has transitive automorphism group, we just need check that each of $M(2C_3) \del e$ and $M(2C_3)/e$ are bicircular, for an arbitrary element $e$ of its ground set.
+So let $e \in E(2C_3)$.
+The matroid $M(2C_3) \del e$ is the rank-2 matroid consisting of two distinct parallel classes of size two and a third element placed freely on the line spanned by them.
+The matroid $M(2C_3)/e$ is the rank-1 matroid consisting of a parallel class of four elements and one loop.
+Bicircular graph representations for each are shown in Figure \ref{M2C3isanexminor}.